 A product performance report tells you how quickly your products are selling and which ones are the most popular.

-An excellent product performance report will segment data into how much you’ve sold over various times and products you’ve sold during a specific time period.
+An excellent product performance inventory report will segment data into how much you’ve sold over various times and products you’ve sold during a specific time period.

 This data gives you a look into what products you need more and less of during specific sales seasons.